ch77ancreant/audio-features-from-scratch/README.md

 # audio-features-from-scratch

-I will show how to extract the audio features from scratch in this repository.\
+I will show how to extract the audio features from scratch in this repository instead of applying the ready-made library.
+Therefore, it is possible to understand how these features are extracted from a sound signal from the most fundamental mathematics.\

 The features including
 1. Amplitude Envelope
 2. Root Mean Square Energy